 Welcome to Willow Den

-Willow Den Outdoor Nurseries are uniquely designed for children.
+Willow Den Outdoor Nursery is uniquely designed for children.

 Our aim is simple, we want parents in Scotland to be able to choose an outdoor nursery experience for their children.
 That’s why we created Willow Den.
-Our nurseries are safe yet exciting, where children can connect with nature, in green spaces close to home.
+Our nursery is safe yet exciting, where children can connect with nature, in green spaces close to home.

 We believe outdoor play is a life-enhancing experience, that’s why we want all of Scotland’s children to thrive outdoors.